 Frequently asked questions

-This is great as a side dish with steak, chicken or fish.
-Or make this pesto chicken pasta by stirring cubed chicken into the salad.
+Pesto pasta tastes amazing with everything from steak and chicken to fish.
+You can make this pesto chicken pasta by stirring chopped or shredded chicken into the salad.
 You could also serve this atop baby spinach, arugula or kale to increase the veggie goodness.
 Served as a main course, it pairs nicely with a fresh green salad or our favorite Italian Salad.

 Do you add pesto to hot or cold pasta?